unm-campus-histories/spaces/docs/code.md

 ---
+title: Code Samples
 layout: single-col
-title: Sample Essay
-date: 2017-11-02
+date: 2019-04-23
 ---

 # Code Samples

-*This page provides code samples of everything you need to know.
+*This page provides all the kinds of code snippets you might need.
 The gray boxes should show you exactly what code you need to use; copy and paste it into your own site pages and adjust the attributes as you need to.*

 **• In all of the below examples, make sure you take extreme care with your quotation marks and other coding symbols!**

 **• DO NOT use double quotation marks `"` in your titles or captions.
 Single quotation marks `'` are fine.**

+**• Remember to use the [Markdown Cheat Sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for Markdown syntax issues.
+And you can always double experiment with [Dillinger](http://dillinger.io).**

 ---